chromalence/chromalence/README.md

 # hi
 ## about me:
-> im a kid that likes programming
+> im a kid that likes programming\n
-> open source is life
+> open source is life\n
-> i use arch btw
+> i use arch btw\n
-> im currently working on chroctl
+> im currently working on chroctl\n
-> trying to learn C and Rust and i just kinda know bash
+> trying to learn C and Rust and i just kinda know bash\n

 <!--